-- Students may not fail a module on more than two (2) occasions, failure of the module once requires that a student re-take the entire module at full cost; failure of a student to complete a module on the re-take of that module will result in referral to the College Learning and Teaching Board for a student management decision.
+- Students may not fail a module on more than two (2) occasions, failure of the module once requires that a student re-take the entire module at full cost; failure of all available opportunities will result in referral to the College Learning and Teaching Board for a student management decision.
 The University will not be incumbent to progress students who fail. - Minimum pass mark of 40% achieved for all modules.
 Students must pass all modules at the prescribed grade in order to progress to the next stage of their educational continuum.